 Terra Firma Farm is a 200-acre CCOF-certified organic farm in Winters, California, that has been growing vegetables and fruit year-round for over 25 years.

-Terra Firma, rare among California farms today, is as much about people as it is about produce.
+Our farm is as much about people as it is about produce.
 Our farm supports dozens of employees, some of whom have been with us since the beginning.
-People become part of the farm and their personalities come to define their jobs.
-They have been essential in making our farm what it is today.
+They have been instrumental in making our farm what it is today.

 VISIT FULL RECIPE ARCHIVE

 Search our recipe archives below.
 Enter an ingredient or keyword.

 August is our fruitiest month at Terra Firma.
 The late season peaches and nectarine varieties we harvest this time of year have complex flavor profiles usually associated with fine wine.
 Not sugary sweet, they are smokey, rich, and tangy.
 All … Continue reading

 The Black Box of the Produce World

 Watermelons are hands-down the most challenging fruit or vegetable to harvest, for a number of reasons.
 Obviously the flesh of all melons is hidden from view.
 But with other types of melons, the rind changes color completely when they are … Continue reading

 Every winter, I peruse websites and seed catalogs looking for new or newly available tomato varieties that sound promising.
 Several years ago, I saw a striking dark purple tomato with green and red stripes, completely unique in appearance.
 The seed … Continue reading